PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/4-handle-plan-selection/README.md

 Billing will not provide the name of the plans and the list of features, you must provide it to manage your display in your module

 :::tip Note
-For plan ID, please get in touch with your Solution Engineer at PrestaShop.
+For component group id, please get in touch with your Solution Engineer at PrestaShop.
 :::